benitomartin/de-ch-weather/README.md

 ## Project Description

 The dataset was obtained from [Google Air Quality API](https://developers.google.com/maps/documentation/air-quality) and contains various columns with air quality data.
 To prepare the data some preprocessing steps were conducted.
-The following actions were performed using **Mage** to get a clean data set:
+The following actions were performed using **Mage** to get a clean dataset:

 * Extract the relevant pollutants and air quality index (AQI) from the API
 * Create the columns with the selected cities, latitude and longitude